hartwigmedical/oncoact/rose/README.md

 - For variants which are present in TSG genes:
     - The type alteration will be annotated with INACTIVATION
     - Actionability is match when the variant is a high driver variant and condition is annotated with ONLY HIGH.
-Also, for some of called variants the precense is relevant for clinical interpretation but without actionability, the condition is annotated ALWAYS_NO_ACTIONABLE and will be added into the conclusion unless the driver likelihood.
+Also, for some of called variants the presence is relevant for clinical interpretation but without actionability, the condition is annotated HIGH_NO_ACTIONABLE and will be added into the conclusion unless the driver likelihood.
     - Checking the presence if the variant is bi-allelic.
 When an intact allele is still present, we notify this for interpretation

 Next to this there are some other logics: